UPPMAX/R-matlab-julia-HPC/docs/matlab/load_runMatlab.rst

   .. tab:: LUNARC and PDC

       The LUNARC HPC Desktop and Interactive HPC at PDC both use Desktop On-Demand and GfxLauncher to run certain interactive apps without going through a terminal interface.
 Go to the Applications menu at the top left, mouse over ``Applications-Matlab`` (LUNARC) or ``PDC-Matlab`` to see the versions available, and click your preferred version.
-That will open a GfxLauncher popup where you can set the resources needed to run the MATLAB GUI (note that batch jobs submitted from within the GUI are _not_ bound by the same settings as the GUI).
+That will open a GfxLauncher popup where you can set the resources needed to run the MATLAB GUI (note that batch jobs submitted from within the GUI are _not_ bound by the same settings as the GUI). **Note:** on Dardel, MATLAB versions 2024x may prompt for MathWorks credentials if you are not affiliated with KTH, so you may want to try 2023b instead.

-      At PDC, setting the partition happens entirely within the GfxLauncher.
-On LUNARC's Cosmos cluster, there are 3 versions per MATLAB release in the Apps menu &mdash; regular, (CPU), and (HEP,CPU) &mdash; and your resource choices partly depend on which of those you select.
+      At PDC, selecting the partition happens entirely within the GfxLauncher.
+On LUNARC's Cosmos cluster, there are 3 versions per MATLAB release in the Apps menu---regular, (CPU), and (HEP,CPU)---and your resource choices in the GfxLauncher partly depend on which of those you select.

       .. figure:: ../../img/Cosmos-AppMenu-Matlab.png
          :width: 350
          :align: center

       The (HEP,CPU) nodes are private.
 The regular versions run on Intel 32-core nodes because they have built-in GPU partitions, but you may choose other nodes.
 If you don't plan to do any intensive graphical work inside the GUI, you can choose the (CPU) version of your preferred release to access an AMD 48-core node, which also allows you to run for up to 7 days (168:00:00) instead of the usual 2-day limit.

-      On Dardel, when the GUI starts, you will have to provide your MathWorks account credentials.

 Exercises